Arkansas needs change.

 Arkansas must pick up the slack for the Medicaid and Medicare dollars that our president and his party are taking away.

-The state also must improve health insurance across the board.
-Serious injury or illness shouldn’t be a choice between years of debt or needless suffering that we all pay for in the end.
-I want the state to help the fraction of people who require the bulk of health care spending, taking care of those in the most need while actually lowering costs for everyone else.
+The state also must improve health insurance across the board, so that living life and staying healthy aren’t a ticket to bankruptcy.
+I want the state to help the portion of people who require the bulk of health care spending, taking care of those in the most need while lowering costs for everyone else.

 Public safety: Working with ICE makes all of us, immigrant or not, less safe.